 When to go?

 Before my recent visit, I would have recommended May or September as the best times to visit.
 May, just prior to the high season, is renowned in Scotland as the sunniest month.
 September also has a reputation for late autumn sunshine, although this is less reliable.
 The summer crowds will be back at work or school and the people traffic is lighter.
-However, I chose to take the campervan in the quietest month of November and, I have changed my mind, this is my newly recommended best time of year to visit.
+However, I chose to take the campervan in the quietest month of November.
+I have now changed my mind, this is my newly recommended best time of year to visit.
 It was at times, like I had the whole island to myself.
 Fantastic!

-Travelling from Fintry, there are loads of sights to see on your way to and around Skye so you should take your time on this tour, particularly if you haven’t visited Scotland before.
+Travelling from Fintry, there are loads of sights to see on your way to Skye so take your time on this tour, particularly if you haven’t visited Scotland before.
 Firstly, we travelled through Loch Lomond and Trossachs National Park.
 Here you can climb Ben Lomond or take a boat to Inch Cailloch for a tour of the island.
 There are beautiful parking spots around Inverbeg which give you a glorious view down the loch.
 Permits are required for wild camping in this park in high season but are free Oct-Mar.

 Eileen Donan Castle